 Virginia Creeper is one of the best native plants for fall color.
-It's also one of the first to turn, sometimes by mid-August, and it's colors range from brilliant cherry reds to deep purples.
+It's also one of the first to turn, sometimes by mid-August, and its colors range from brilliant cherry reds to deep purples.
 The leaves also emerge bronze or greenish-red in spring.

 In spring tiny flowers attract pollinators before the blue-black berries come out.
 Birds and small mammals love the fruit, and Virginia Creeper also is a larval host to the Pandorus Sphinx Moth and other moth species.